 Flight following is NOT the same as filing and opening VFR flight plan.
 They are independent of each other.

-Note: conversely, flight following does NOT open your flight plan.
+Therefore, I should note, flight following does NOT open your flight plan.
 You must call to open your flight plan through the FSS, then you can call Center and get flight following.

 Now that we cleared that up, let’s get into the meat of the procedure:

-How do you actually pick up flight following?
+How do you pick up flight following?

 First and foremost, you need the right frequency for Center or Departure.

-That’s right, you won’t be talking to the tower, or the FSS, you will be on the same frequency as the airline pilots.
+That’s right, you won’t be talking to the tower, or the FSS.
+You will be on the same frequency as the airline pilots.

 How do you find the frequency for flight following?